-If the employee's appraisal or comprehensive evaluation shows that the employee's performance is unsatisfactory, the College will provide guidance and support services to assist the employee in an effort to improve performance through the development of an Action Plan.
-The College will document the level of improvement necessary to reach acceptable standards.
-The College will provide four (4) months of assigned duty to allow the employee to reach the acceptable standard.
+If the employee's appraisal or comprehensive evaluation shows that the employee's performance is unsatisfactory, an action plan will be created and implemented (as per Article 7: definitions).
+The College and the employee will document the level of improvement necessary to reach acceptable standards.
+The College will provide four (4) months of assigned duty to allow the employee to reach the acceptable standard followed by a comprehensive evaluation.